You are not the typical bride

 You appreciate a good story

 We hope you will be thrilled to learn that all of our venues have lived rich and enthralling past lives: Alden Castle as the first luxury building in Boston featuring amenities like an elevator, hairstylist and …. speakeasy.
 Next time you’re here, please ask your Event Specialist to show you the fairy sized door that led to it.
 At Wychmere Beach Club, the Harbor Room was world famous as Thomson’s Clam Bar in its summer days of glory in the 70s.
-It even had its own catchy jingle – listen to it here, with backdrop of nostalgic postcards from summers gone by.
+It even had its own catchy jingle – listen to it here –with a backdrop of nostalgic postcards from summers gone by.
 Our flagship venue, State Room, had such colorful past as the Bay Tower, that one day we’ll propose it to Hollywood.
 For now, we’re keeping it low key.

 We continue to write the history of our venues and are thrilled that your story here will make hearts beat faster!